monterrozagera/monterrozagera.github.io/cloud-scenario-1.markdown

 ## Final Outcome

-Thanks to fast detection and remediation, FinTrust minimized the breach impact.
+Thanks to fast detection and remediation, [ redacted ] minimized the breach impact.
 The team published an internal postmortem and added automated guardrails across environments to prevent future misconfigurations.

 ---